 - Reasons for the divorce

 When serving divorce papers, you must cite the reason you seek divorce.
 Louisiana allows for a fault-based divorce and a no-fault divorce.
 In the latter, you do not need to do more than refer to the fact you have lived apart for the requisite amount of time.
-In a fault-based divorce, you want the court to recognize one of the parties is to blame for the demise of the relationship either due to infidelity or criminal conviction.
+In a fault-based divorce, you want the court to recognize one of the parties is to blame for the demise of the relationship either due to infidelity.
 This kind of divorce can take longer to become final, but it can turn out better for the innocent party if the judge agrees the other person is to blame.

 - Special provisions for covenant marriage